THEME

 All Works in Pictures for Schools (SEA) shows

-The person who drove the ideas behind Pictures for Schools was the artist and chair of Pictures for Schools Nan Youngman.
+The person behind the idea for Pictures for Schools was the artist and chair of the scheme, Nan Youngman.
 Richard was at the Slade at the same time as Nan so he may have known her.
-However, this connection would not have been his sole motivation to contribute works to the exhibitions.
-Richard's interest in painting for children goes back further than the 'Pictures for Schools scheme.
-See his exhibition of Paintings for Children in 1945.
+However, this connection would not have been his sole motivation to contribute works.
+Richard's interest in painting for children goes back earlier than the scheme.
+See his Paintings for Children exhibition in 1945.

 For more information about "Pictures for Schools" see Natalie Bradbury's continuing documentation about the programme that builds on her PhD thesis about the scheme.